 - The highway network is in a serviceable condition, but recent surveys have shown that future maintenance will be challenging.
-This is due to a combination of factors which will be explained in the report. - The maintenance challenge has been exacerbated over the last 2 years by the sudden increase in construction costs due to the inflation crisis and the legacy impacts of the war in Ukraine.
-The cost of surfacing material is now more stable but is nevertheless much higher than it was 12 months ago.
-As such, as the Authority looks ahead, it will need to align its core maintenance funding with external investment and targeted interventions where they will have the maximum impact. - Performance in relation to day to day maintenance is good with KPIs being met. - Highway asset work programmes have been completed successfully. - A number of service improvements have been developed since the last report including further improvements to the gully service and a feasibility study around introducing a coring regime to better control the quality of utility reinstatements. - Over the last 12 months the Authority has completed numerous footway improvements in line with the Mayor's priorities.
-In addition to the Authority's regular footway improvement programme, £150K of additional housing footway improvements have been delivered annually over the last few years.
+This is due to a combination of factors which will be explained in the report - The maintenance challenge has been exacerbated over the last 12 months by the sudden increase in construction costs due to the inflation crisis and the war in Ukraine.
+The cost of surfacing materials are now 22% higher than they were 12 months ago.
+This translates to around 10 less roads being resurfaced in 2022/23 compared to previous recent years.
+As such, as the Authority looks ahead, it will need to align its core maintenance funding with external investment and targeted interventions where they will have the maximum impact - Performance in relation to day to day maintenance is generally good with regard to KPIs being met - Highway asset work programmes have been completed successfully - The Authority again achieved Band 3 in the latest Department for Transport (DfT) Self-Assessment to ensure that it received its full budget allocation under the DfT Highway Maintenance Incentive Fund